-Dominic Dimino is a former Army combat medic who supported efforts following Hurricane Katrina and also did an 18-month tour in Afghanistan.
-He is now a Sr. Analyst, Business Process for the Direct to Customer group at T-Mobile.
-Dominic applied for a job at T-Mobile after a friend told him great things about the company, and found that the skills he acquired in the military played a big role in getting him the job.
+Dominic Dimino is a former Army combat medic who supported efforts after Hurricane Katrina and also did an 18-month tour in Afghanistan.
+He is now a senior analyst, business process for the direct-to-consumer group at T-Mobile.
+Domino applied for a job at T-Mobile after a friend told him great things about the company, and he found that the skills he acquired in the military played a big role in getting him the job.

 At T-Mobile, the experience and knowledge you've gained throughout your service and career will drive success and inspire all of us to do the same.
-Your sense of accountability, vision, and adherence to your values define who you are and lead your path to success -- so let them lead you here.
 The company has a Military Talent Network for veterans and military members to stay connected and learn more about working at T-Mobile (www.tmobile.jobs/talent-network/military).

 Find the Right Veteran Job

 Whether you want to polish your resume, find veteran job fairs in your area or connect with employers looking to hire veterans, Military.com can help.
 Subscribe to Military.com to have job postings, guides and advice, and more delivered directly to your inbox.